-Using the right remedies and diet for bladder infection can make a huge difference in curing the infection or preventing repeated bouts, especially in women who suffer from recurrent bladder infections.
+Using the right remedies for bladder infection can make a huge difference in curing the infection or preventing repeated bouts, especially in women who suffer from recurrent bladder infections.

 Your diet plays an important role in curing cystitis.
 Bladder infections are often caused by E.coli bacteria.
 Drinking plenty of fluids throughout the day helps your body flush out bacteria and fight the infection.

 You should keep on drinking lots of fluids for 2-3 days after the symptoms have gone.
 Natural therapy can also be used to prevent cystitis, the general idea being that you should maintain a healthy immune system.
-Your GP can advise you on the best options and diet for preventing bladder infection (e.g. antimicrobial herbs such as garlic, parsley, goldenseal or bearberry).
+Your GP can advise you on the best options and diet for preventing bladder infection (e.g. antimicrobial herbs such as garlic and parsley).